 6.7.
-International Roaming benchmark
+International Roaming benchmark data report

 According to the Roaming Regulation, BEREC has to produce two benchmark reports on the evolution of prices and volumes.
-For 2019 it is planned to publish:
+For 2019, it is planned to publish:

-- 22nd benchmark report (including the 2nd and 3rd quarter 2018) - 23rd benchmark report (including the 4th quarter 2018 and the 1st quarter 2019)
+- the 22nd benchmark report (including the 2nd and 3rd quarters of 2018); - the 23rd benchmark report (including the 4th quarter of 2018 and the 1st quarter of 2019).